DOJ Demands Files On Anti-Trump Activists, And A Web Hosting Company Resists

 But in July, the government issued a new warrant that asked for additional materials: "all files, databases, and database records" related to DisruptJ20's website, as prosecutors moved to seize all information "involving the individuals who participated, planed [sic], organized, or incited the January 20 riot."

-DreamHost resisted providing the newly-requested information, citing concerns that the warrant was "overbroad" and may result in "overseizure."
+DreamHost resisted providing the newly requested information, citing concerns that the warrant was "overbroad" and may result in "overseizure."

 But the Justice Department said DreamHost must provide the information regardless.